 Important details get lost in the page

-Note: High-resolution images, auto-play videos, excessive redirects, advanced navigation, and other site elements can create load speed issues.
-Page load speed is a ranking factor, but it also affects how usable the site feels after someone arrives.
+Note: Advanced navigation, high-resolution images, auto-play videos, excessive redirects, and other site elements can slow the site down.
+Page load speed is a ranking factor, but speed also shapes how usable the site feels once a visitor gets there.

 If the goal is revenue, the math has to matter.

-Organic rankings often create more durable value over time, but PPC can support seasonal pushes, priority services, or competitive searches while that work develops.
+Organic rankings often create more durable value over time, but PPC can support priority services, seasonal pushes, or competitive searches while that work develops.

 Web Development & Digital Infrastructure

-Web development connects the technical pieces.
+Web development connects the website to the business process.

-Forms, tracking, ecommerce functionality, online payment integrations, custom software, API connections, and other technical pieces affect both the user experience and the business process behind it.
+Tracking, forms, ecommerce functionality, custom software, API connections, online payment integrations, and other technical pieces affect both the user experience and the business process behind it.

 Development should support the real business process.